billybrewster/blog/content/arctic/spine2024/index.md

 We decided on the former

 At this point there were 7 of us – myself, Eoin, Charlie Wilkins, Caroline Barrett (team Exmoor Mountain Rescue) , Robi, Malou, and Andrew Bond.
-The army team had made the same mistake but they were out of sight ahead so we couldn’t call them back.
+Uhuru had made the same mistake but they were out of sight ahead so we couldn’t call them back.

 The trail was quite rough and steep in places, definitely not conducive to pulling a pulk but progress was ok until we reached the end of the train at a small cabin and a bridge.